Rodney Combs: Busch Series

-Combs did earn what would prove to be his best career start: a 3rd at Myrtle Beach.
-However, on the flipside, Combs only earned 9 top-20s, down from 19 in 1995, the primary reason for his points slide.
+Combs did earn what would prove to be his best career start: a third at Myrtle Beach.
+However, on the flipside, Combs only earned nine top-twenties, down from nineteen in 1995, the primary reason for his points slide.

 1997 was the end of Combs' career.
 Petty Enterprises sold the team to David Ridling.
-He only made five starts for the team before being released, the best being an 11th-place finish at Atlanta.
-He was replaced by Dennis Setzer and replaced Setzer in the #78 Mark III Financial Chevy.
+He only made five starts for the team before being released, the best being an eleventh place finish at Atlanta.
+He was replaced by Dennis Setzer and replaced Setzer in the No. 78 Mark III Financial Chevy.
 He ran a best of 20th at Richmond in three races for the team.
 Yet, after Nashville, Combs disappeared from the team and has not been racing in big-league NASCAR since.

 Craftsman Truck Series

 When racing for Petty Enterprises in 1995 and 1996, Combs made five starts in 1995 and one in 1996 for in the Truck Series.
-Combs made his series debut at Milwaukee, qualifying ninth and finishing 10th.
-Combs then came back at IRP, qualifying 9th and once again coming home with a top-10: this time a solid 4th.
-Combs made three more starts in 1995, with finishes of 11th, 14th and 16th.
+Combs made his series debut at Milwaukee, qualifying ninth and finishing tenth.
+Combs then came back at IRP, qualifying ninth and once again coming home with a top-ten: this time a solid fourth.
+Combs made three more starts in 1995, with finishes of eleventh, fourteenth and sixteenth.
 Combs also added on one more start in 1996.
-Driving at North Wilkesboro, Combs managed a career-best 4th place start.
-However, he came home with a career-worst finish of 20th.
+Driving at North Wilkesboro, Combs managed a career-best fourth place start.
+However, he came home with a career-worst finish of twentieth.

 Combs has not raced in NASCAR since.